 If you have attended an appointment with your GP & it has been confirmed that a letter or referral is required - please be aware that this can take around 7 to 10 working days to action; our Secretarial team will be guided by the GP's as to its urgency.
-During holiday periods this may take longer dependant on staffing levels.
+During holiday periods / staff absence, this may take longer dependant on staffing levels.

 NHS England, British Medical Association (BMA) and the National Association for Patient Participation (NAPP), have come together to produce a patient facing leaflet which describes what a patient can expect to happen if they are referred by their GP to see a specialist or consultant at a hospital or a community health centre.